msft-mirror-aosp/platform.compatibility.cdd/7_hardware-compatibility/7_3_sensors.md

     or less for new devices launching with Android version 10, once every 72 hours or less for devices upgrading from earlier Android version.
 *   [C-1-8] MUST challenge the user for the recommended primary authentication (eg: PIN, pattern, password) after one of the
     follwing:
-     *    a 4-hour idle timeout period, OR
+     *    A 4-hour idle timeout period, OR
      *    3 failed biometric authentication attempts.
      *    The idle timeout period and the failed authentication count is reset after any successful confirmation of the device credentials.

     Upgrading devices from an earlier Android version can be exempted from C-1-8.
 *   [C-SR] Are STRONGLY RECOMMENDED to have a false rejection rate of less than 10%, as measured on the device.
 *   [C-SR] Are STRONGLY RECOMMENDED to have a latency below 1 second, measured